youanan/frankfusion/_posts/2013-09-16-structures-as-arguments-to-cfml-functions.markdown

     - ColdFusion
 ---

 To improve the readability of calling code in JavaScript, we are encouraged to use objects as arguments to functions, especially when those functions require more than a couple of arguments.
-I've seen this approach several times in CFML code - however, I am not sure that this sage JavaScript advice should apply to CFML.<!--more-->
+I've seen this approach used in CFML code however, and I am not sure that the same advice should apply.<!--more-->

 # The JavaScript example